 Minimum Requirements for an Adult Bearded Dragon

-Spot clean your tank regularly, if done properly a full tank clean should only be necessary once a month.
+Spot clean your tank regularly, if done properly a full tank clean should only be necessary every 6-8 weeks.
 Only use disinfectants specifically designed for reptiles.
 Soaps, detergents and other disinfectants can be toxic.

-Many different feeding routines and diets have been used with varying levels of success the best suited to this set-up will be explained below.
+Many different feeding routines and diets have been used with varying levels of success.

-Bearded dragons from ten weeks old to one year should be given 3-4 meals a week, broken into 1-2 meals of vegetable matter.
-The rest of the meals should be insects.
-The vegetable part of the diet is made up of 90% dark leafy greens and 10% fruits and vegetables.
+Bearded dragons from ten weeks old to around 1.5 years should be fed every daily or every other day.
+You should rotate the meals between greens and insects.
+These meals should be fed separately to prevent your animal becoming picky with its food.
+The greens part of the diet is made up of 90% dark leafy greens and 10% fruits and vegetables.

-The best way to judge what quantity of vegetable matter constitutes as a meal, is to put a sizeable amount of food in, in the morning and remove in the evening.
+The best way to judge what quantity of vegetable matter that constitutes as a meal, is to put a sizeable amount of food in a bowl in the morning and remove any leftovers in the evening.
 You can always top up as the day goes on.

-The best way to judge what quantity of jumping insects constitutes as a meal is to drop a limited amount, say half a dozen crickets or locusts.
-If your animal is hungry it will eat immediately, if it does, continue to put a couple of insect in every time it finishes, until your Bearded dragon appears full (waiting for food to come to them).
-Remember never leave excess crickets in the vivarium, as they can cause injury to your animal!
-Bearded dragons will also eat so much that they fill their stomachs with food, then continue to feed, packing food end to end down their esophagus, try to avoid this happening.
-With mealworms and waxworms, treat them like veg and place in a bowl for a day.
+The best way to judge what quantity of jumping insects constitutes as a meal is to drop in a limited amount, e.g. half a dozen crickets or locusts.
+If your animal is hungry it will eat immediately, if it does, continue to put a couple of insects in every time it finishes.
+Do this until your Bearded dragon no longer actively chases the insects.
+Avoid leaving excess crickets in the vivarium, as they can cause injury to your animal!
+With mealworms and waxworms, treat them like vegetables and place them in a bowl for a day.

 The quantities in the meals will increase as your animal gets older, but the frequency of the meals will become less.
 2-3 meals a week will be enough for adults, consisting of equal amounts of insects and greens.

-A good quality vitamin and mineral is essential to the well-being of your animal, always read the packaging carefully.
-We recommend Nutrobal on 2 of 3 meals.
-Failure to maintain a good supply of vitamins and minerals will result in irreversible illness, such as Metabolic Bone Disorder.
+A good quality vitamin and mineral is very important to the well-being of your animal, always read the packaging carefully.
+We recommend using Nutrobal or Arcadia’s Earth Pro A a minimum of once a week.
+Failure to maintain a good supply of vitamins and minerals can result in serious illness.

-After the initial four weeks handling may begin slowly.
-Bearded dragons are naturally friendly, you do not need to restrain or excessively handle them to make them good pets.
+After the initial four weeks, handling may begin slowly.
+Bearded dragons are quite tolerant of handling.
+You do not need to restrain or excessively handle them to make them good pets.
 Always handle your animal near to a surface, accidents can happen and Bearded dragons don’t fly!
 Always use common sense when handling animals.

-When it comes to your animal’s health, if you are ever in doubt ask a respected dealer, and if still in doubt go to a specialist veterinarian.
-There are a few simple things to look out for.
+When it comes to your animal’s health if you are ever in doubt go to a specialist veterinarian.